2083 Allen Building | 979-845-0294 | email@example.com | VITA

 Dr. von Vacano was the recipient of a 2018 “Texas A&M Chancellor and Board of Regents ‘Nationally and Internationally Recognized Faculty” award.

 He is the Editor of the Oxford University Press book series “Studies in Comparative Political Theory.”
-He was a Visiting Associate Professor of Political Science at Yale University on a Presidential Visiting Fellowship during 2017-2018.
+He has been a Visiting Associate Professor of Political Science at Yale University and Presidential Visiting Fellow.
 He has been a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
-He was also a Member of the School of Social Science of the Institute for Advanced Study, in Princeton, NJ, during 2008-2009.
+He was also a Member of the School of Social Science of the Institute for Advanced Study, in Princeton, NJ.

 He is the author of The Color of Citizenship: Race, Modernity and Latin American/Hispanic Political Thought (Oxford University Press, January 2012) and The Art of Power: Machiavelli, Nietzsche and the Making of Aesthetic Political Theory (Lexington Books/Rowman & Littlefield, November 2006), as well as of various articles, including a piece on “The Scope of Comparative Political Theory” for the Annual Review of Political Science in 2015.